Skip Navigation

 In his first year with the program, Ostrander overcame losing four starting pitchers from the previous season and made great strides with the Golden Eagle pitching staff.

-One of the biggest moves in his first season in 2018, was switching Sandlin, a relief pitcher up until that point, into a starter and he oversaw his progress to being the C-USA Pitcher of the Year, the 2018 Ferriss Trophy winner and a second-round draft pick to the Cleveland Indians.
+One of the biggest moves in his first season in 2018, was switching Sandlin, a relief pitcher up until that point, into a starter and he oversaw his progress to being the CUSA Pitcher of the Year, the 2018 Ferriss Trophy winner and a second-round draft pick to Cleveland.

 In 2016, LA Tech’s pitching staff recorded a school-record 496 strikeouts, besting the previous school-record of 452 which was set twice.
-Of the 42 Bulldog wins, which ranked first in Conference USA, 10 wins were over top-25 schools and 11 wins were over top-50 RPI schools.
+Of the 42 Bulldog wins, which ranked first in CUSA, 10 wins were over top 25 schools, and 11 wins were over top 50 RPI schools.

 Prior to LA Tech, Ostrander spent seven years as the head coach at Jones County Junior College in Ellisville.
-In addition to his head coaching duties at JCJC, Ostrander oversaw the pitching staff in his time with the Bobcats.
+In addition to his head coaching duties at JCJC, Ostrander oversaw the pitching staff.

 In 2015, Ostrander and the Bobcats put together a successful season with Jones County posting 30 wins with an appearance in the MACJC State Playoffs for the seventh consecutive season.